Floorp-Projects/Floorp/ipc/docs/processes.rst

 be closed.
 We will release the reference either when the process is properly shutting down or when an IPC error closes the channel.

-``Init`` is given the command line arguments constucted above so it will need to be overridden to parse them.
+``Init`` is given the command line arguments constructed above so it will need to be overridden to parse them.
 It does this, binds our actor by calling ``Bind`` as was done with the parent, then initializes a bunch of components that the process expects to use: